josefadamcik/SofleKeyboard/docs/build_guide.md

 title: Sofle Keyboard - build guide
 ---

+This build guide for version 1 of SofleKebyoard.
+There's a development version 2 available but the build guide is not updated yet (apart from one important detail which is clearly marked in the guide).

 If you don't have all the necessary parts, please read about [how to source the parts][sourcing].